The women’s advocate and games designer speaks out about what the industry can do better, and looks back on her own work in improving it.

 “Gamers can show their support by amplifying the voices of marginalised developers, not giving their money to companies they know are doing questionable things, and contacting companies urging them to unionise.”

 This strategy of boycotting studios and their games has gotten traction in recent months, with some gamers vowing to boycott games like “Hogwarts Legacy” and “Diablo II: Resurrected” due to their ties to creators who are seen as transphobic and sexist respectively.

 Most notably, gamers have been boycotting the multiplayer juggernaut “World Of Warcraft”, after one of it’s developers was the subject of a Californian lawsuit against Activision Blizzard, accusing it of allowing workplace harassment of it’s female workers.

 Specifically, World of Warcraft’s creative director, Alex Afrasabi, was named as having repeatedly harassed female co-workers, and having an office nicknamed the “Cosby Suite”, after the alleged rapist Bill Cosby.

-For now, Ms Deventer is happy as the creative producer and writer on the upcoming Dead Static: Drive, which is being made by the Melbourne-based studio Rueben Games.
+For now, Ms Deventer is happy as both the Creative Producer and Writer on the upcoming Dead Static: Drive, which is being made by the Melbourne-based studio Reuben Games.